 Termination

-Terminated entities are listed on the Climate Active website under Certified Brands.
+Terminated brands are listed on the Climate Active website under Inactive Brands.

-Certified entities can choose to exit the Climate Active program at any time and must notify Climate Active in writing of their intent to withdraw.
+Certified brands can choose to exit the Climate Active program at any time.

 - program costs